jeffreylanters/react-unity-webgl/README.md

 };
 ```

-Happy Coding!

 ## Communication from React to Unity

 Sending messages from React to Unity is done using the Send method available via the Unity Context instance.
-The Send Method is simalar to the SendMessage Method found internally in Unity.
+The Send Method is similar to the SendMessage Method found internally in Unity.

 The Method will invoke a public Method on an active GameObject in your Scene.
 Where gameObjectName is the name of an object in your scene; methodName is the name of a method in the script, currently attached to that object; value can be a string, a number, boolean or not defined at all.